We cannot bound into the depths of God at one spring;

 Are you ready to take the next step?

-If so – and we hope so – then click on the button below.
+If so – and we hope so – then click on the "Inquiry Form" link below.
 You’ll be directed to a very brief inquiry form, the chance for you to tell us a bit about yourself.

 Once we’ve received your message, Br.
-Jim, the Vocations Brother will be in touch with you, and you’ll be invited to access the next page of this site, for Inquirers only.
+Keith, the Vocations Brother, will be in touch with you, and you’ll be invited to access the next page of this site, for Inquirers only.

-If you have any questions, please contact us by email at email@example.com.
+If you have any questions, please contact us by email via the following address: vocations (at) ssje.org

 “God draws us on.”
 We will be praying for your discernment.